dustinblackman/cargo-run-bin/README.md

 will create aliases for any `cargo-*` crate, allowing you to execute commands such `cargo nextest run` that will use `cargo bin` under the hood.
 Check out some of the example from [this repo](.cargo/config.toml).

-### `cargo bin --build`
+### `cargo bin --install`

-When pulling down a new repo, or adding a step to CI, `cargo bin --build` will build all binaries that have not been cached which are configured in `Cargo.toml`.
+When pulling down a new repo, or adding a step to CI, `cargo bin --install` will install or build all binaries that have not been cached which are configured in `Cargo.toml`.

 ## [License](./LICENSE)